 Add thickness to your soups with pumpkin puree!
-This Savory Pumpkin Soup with Sausage is a warming and comforting dish for chilly nights, and it’s gluten free and dairy free
+This Dairy Free Sausage Pumpkin Soup is a warming and comforting dish for chilly nights, and it’s gluten free and dairy free

 I love this soup!
 Pumpkin is such a versatile fruit (yep – it’s a fruit!): you can use it in more than just pumpkin pie.
 Pumpkin makes a wonderful soup base because it adds a thick creaminess to soups without fat and very few calories, and it is very allergy friendly.
 I love using pumpkin because it is much less acidic than tomatoes, so it is a great soup/sauce option for people who have reflux problems.